Negative Filter: 4 points

 Once your filter is complete, don’t forget to commit and push your changes!

 Shades of gray have the same red, green, and blue value.
 To convert an image to grayscale, you should set the red, green, and blue values all to the average value of the three channels of the original pixel.
-This filter is the grayscale filter you designed in the warmup, meaning that you can use an import warmupgram
+This filter is the grayscale filter you designed in the warmup, meaning that you can use an import warmupgram_func

 statement at the top of your file and call the function with dot notation.
+Look back at the examples in warmupgram_run.py

 Once you’ve implemented a function, update your placeholder for it in the looping menu.
 Make sure to test it both on its own and in combination with other filters!